 Best for: Millennials who want to earn cash back and use an innovative new way to pay

 This new card features "Pay It Plan It," an innovative feature from AmEx that makes paying off your cards easier.
-The tool lets users pay off smaller purchases immediately and, for a small fee, break up larger purchases into installments you can pay off over time.
+The tool lets users pay off smaller purchases immediately and, for a fixed fee, break up larger purchases into installments you can pay off over time.

 Best for: Millennials who spend a lot of money at Amazon and Whole Foods